A lattice Boltzmann study of particle settling in a fluctuating multicomponent fluid under confinement: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 The authors would like to kindly acknowledge funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 642069 (European Joint Doctorate Programme ``HPC-LEAP").
-L. Biferale and M. Sbragaglia acknowledge the support from the ERC Grant No 339032.
+This work is also supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 882340).
 X.Xue acknowledges fruitful discussions and exchanges with A. Gupta in the early stage of the work.